Metropolitan Adelaide Transport Study: Abandonment

 In 1970 a new Labor government under Don Dunstan was elected and shelved MATS, but did not go as far as selling the corridors already acquired.
 However, the Adelaide Festival Centre was developed over the optimal portal location for the proposed King William Street subway.
 Dunstan resisted urban sprawl, but initiated the ill-fated concept of the Monarto satellite city, as well as investigating new technologies in public transport.
 Dunstan attempted to construct a light rail line in the north-east along the Modbury corridor.
-That was not built, and the O-Bahn bus route was constructed instead.
+That was not built, and the O-Bahn guided busway was constructed instead.

-In 1980, the Liberal Party won government on a platform of fiscal conservatism and the premier David Tonkin committed his government to selling off the land acquired for the MATS plan, ensuring that even if needs or public opinion changed, the construction of most MATS-proposed freeways would be impossible.
+In 1979, the Liberal Party won government on a platform of fiscal conservatism and the premier, David Tonkin, committed his government to selling off the land acquired for the MATS plan, ensuring that even if needs or public opinion changed, the construction of most MATS-proposed freeways would be impossible.
 However, debate continued on a North-South Freeway to replace South Road.
 In 1982, the Minister for Transport Michael Wilson, abandoned the idea of a high-speed freeway and instead began widening South Road between Torrens Road and Daws Road as a short-term solution, while retaining the key central portion of the North-South Corridor between Dry Creek and Darlington as a concept.

-In June 1983, the North-South Corridor, the last surviving element of MATS, was completely abandoned by John Bannon's new Labor government, which cited land sales as the reason.
+In June 1983, the North-South Corridor, the last surviving element of MATS, was abandoned in totality by John Bannon's new Labor government, which cited land sales as the reason.
 The abandonment had a significant impact on the Highways Department, because it was the first time in its history that a government had rejected the recommendations of the Commissioner.